Short stature is a height that is less than or equal to the third percentile for a person's age, sex, and race.

 - Disorders of the stomach or intestines such as inflammatory bowel disease

 - Lung conditions such as severe asthma and chronic obstructive pulmonary disease

 - Malabsorption due to cystic fibrosis or celiac disease

-- Use of SSRI medications—may be used to treat attention deficit disorder or obsessive compulsive disorder
+- Use of selective serotonin reuptake inhibitor (SSRI) medications—may be used to treat attention deficit disorder or obsessive compulsive disorder

 Factors that may increase your child's chance of short stature include:

 - Certain diseases in a pregnant woman will increase risk to the newborn child

 - Certain drugs taken by a pregnant woman will increase risk to the newborn child

 Symptoms vary.
 Children with familial short stature do not have any disease-related symptoms.
 They will often reach a height similar to that of their parents.